 - Employ all your senses while you’re shopping, cooking, serving, and eating your food.
 How do different foods look, smell, and feel as you chop?
 How do they sound as they’re being cooked?
 How do they taste as you eat?

 - Be curious and make observations about yourself, as well as the food you’re about to eat.
 Notice how you’re sitting, sit with good posture but remain relaxed.
 Acknowledge your surroundings but learn to tune them out.
-Focusing on what’s going on around you may distract from your process of eating and take away from the experience.
+Focusing on what’s going on around you can distract you from the process of eating and take away from the mindfulness experience.

 - With the food in front of you, take a moment to appreciate it—and any people you’re sharing the meal with—before eating.
 Pay attention to the textures, shapes, colors and smells of the food.
 What reactions do you have to the food, and how do the smells make you feel?